 The Wood Window Alliance (WWA) was formed in 2007 by a group of manufacturers and suppliers to raise standards and promote the advantages of timber and aluminium-clad timber windows and doors.
 Today, we set the quality benchmark for industry performance, service life and sustainability.

-We actively engage in independent research to substantiate our claims and work with partners to actively promote the use of timber in construction.
+We actively engage in independent research to substantiate our claims and work with partners to promote the use of timber in construction.

 Advances in design and manufacture